Bầu cua cá cọp

 Instead of showing one to six pips, the sides of the dice have pictures of a fish; a prawn; a crab; a cock; a calabash; and a stag (or a tiger).
 Players place wagers on a board that has the six pictures, betting on which pictures will appear.
 If one die corresponds with a bet, the bettor receives the same amount as their bet.
 If two dice correspond with a bet, the bettor receives two times their money.
-If three dice correspond with a bet, the bettor receives three times their money.
-For instance, if one were to place 3 đồng on fish, and the dealer rolls 1 fish, 1 crab and 1 stag, then the bettor would receive 3 đồng while keeping the 3 đồng they had bet.
+If three dice correspond with a bet, the bettor receives three times their money, if one were to place 3 đồng on fish, and the dealer rolls 1 fish, 1 crab and 1 stag, then the bettor would receive 3 đồng while keeping the 3 đồng they had bet.
 Any money not rewarded for the round is kept in a central pool managed by the dealer, who rolls the dice.